Submissions

 What could be possible — and for whom?

-“What could be possible” posts are oriented toward the future of SoTL as a field — proposing, imagining, or prototyping changes to how SoTL is practiced, valued, organized, or supported in U.S. higher education contexts.
-The author may be responding to an emerging challenge, a structural gap, or an opportunity the current moment presents.
-The central move for these posts is: here is something I think the field could do differently, here is the logic for why, and here is who stands to gain — or be left out.
+“What could be possible — and for whom?” posts are oriented toward the future of SoTL as a field — proposing, imagining, or prototyping changes to how SoTL is practiced, valued, organized, or supported in the US, or in specific contexts within the US.
+Authors may be responding to an emerging challenge, a structural gap, or an opportunity the current moment presents.
+The central move for these posts is here’s something I think the field could do differently, here is the logic for why, and here’s its specific beneficiaries.
+These posts are generative and forward-looking, inviting readers into a design conversation rather than reporting what has already happened.
+The “for whom” question is essential: who is currently underserved by existing structures, and who would be centered or marginalized by the change being imagined?

 What matters — and to whom?

-“What matters” posts are analytical, essay-style pieces that examine the values, assumptions, and stakes embedded in SoTL as a field within the current U.S. context.
-The author isn’t primarily reporting or proposing — they are interrogating: What does the way we do SoTL reveal about what we actually value?
+“What matters — and for whom?” posts examine the values, assumptions, and stakes embedded in SoTL in the US.
+Authors analyze and interrogate questions like What does the way we do SoTL reveal about what we actually value?
 Whose definitions of rigor, relevance, or belonging are shaping what counts as SoTL?
-Who is centered, and who is erased, by the field’s current norms and structures?These submissions engage with ideas and consequences, not just practices or experiences.
+Who is centered, and who is erased, by the field’s current norms and structures?
+These posts engage with ideas and consequences, not just practices or experiences.
 They may draw on theory, institutional critique, current events, or close reading of the field’s conventions.
-The move is not here is what I see but here is what this reveals.
-A “what matters” post makes a substantive argument — and it should be willing to make readers a little uncomfortable.
+The move is not here’s what I see but instead here’s what what I see reveals.
+These posts make a substantive argument, one that may make readers a little uncomfortable.

 Resources